iancmyers/whiteglove/README.md

 Use `whiteglove bisect` when you have a test that passes in isolation, but fails when run with the larger test suite.
 The bisect function will determine which tests are affecting your target test.

+You might also use it after running `whiteglove iso`, with the fails-in-isolation tests as the argument.
+That way, you can find the leaky tests they relied on, and fix the leaks.

 ### whiteglove iso

 Use `whiteglove iso` to find tests that are inadvertently relying other leaky tests in order to pass.